-Oman’s network of double tax treaties (either signed, to be ratified, or in the process of being ratified) includes Algeria, Belarus, Belgium, Brunei, Canada, China (People's Rep.), Croatia, Egypt, France, Germany, India, Iran, Italy, Japan, Korea (Rep.), Lebanon, Mauritius, Moldova, Morocco, Pakistan, Portugal, Netherlands, Russia, Spain, Syria, Sudan, Seychelles, Singapore, South Africa, Switzerland, Thailand, Tunisia, Turkey, United Kingdom, Uzbekistan, Vietnam and Yemen.
+Oman’s network of double tax treaties (either signed, to be ratified, or in the process of being ratified) includes Algeria, Belarus, Belgium, Brunei, Canada, China (People's Rep.), Croatia, Egypt, France, Germany, Hungary, India, Iran, Italy, Japan, Korea (Rep.), Lebanon, Mauritius, Moldova, Morocco, Netherlands, Pakistan, Portugal, Russia, Seychelles, Singapore, Slovak Republic, South Africa, Spain, Sudan, Switzerland, Syria, Thailand, Tunisia, Turkey, United Kingdom, Uzbekistan, Vietnam and Yemen.

 There is a likelihood that there could be Permanent Establishment exposure, for overseas company in Oman (due to presence of secondees in Oman) and this may need a separate examination from corporate tax perspective.

 ‘Permanent establishment’ (PE) has been re-defined to include foreign companies providing services in Oman, where the presence of the company’s employees in Oman (or other individuals under the company’s control) exceeds 90 days in any 12-month period.